A ballet teacher & a creative.

 After directing ballet studios for all those years, I wanted to step back and just teach.
 At the same time I “re-met” (is that a word?) my past freshman dorm friend from UC Davis at a college reunion.
 Our long distance relationship evolved into a marriage in 2010.

 I realized that the pressure was off and I could try some creative endeavors such as sewing and art.TutusChic Originals was created in 2009 which specializes in tulle skirts for weddings and street wear.
 My second shop is “Sans Souci Printables” which means “carefree”.
-It is a kick to create digital prints with quotes and beautiful artwork by talented artists.
-Both of these shops are gradually coming over to this site.

 If you are creative, you know that you cannot feel centered without it.
 So that is my excuse.
 What’s yours?